Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

 Windows defrag hard drive image

-You can choose for the process to run on a regular schedule, or you can click Analyze Disk and determine if the process needs to be run immediately.
+You can choose for the process to run on a regular schedule, or you can click Analyze Disk to determine if the process needs to be run immediately.

 The critical difference between a traditional HDD and an SSD is the technology behind it.

 An HDD has moving parts, which mechanically move an actuator arm across a spinning platter to find each data portion.
-In comparison, an SSD accesses data near instantly using flash memory chips, retrieving things like documents, images, and videos more quickly while using less power.
+In contrast, an SSD accesses data near instantly using flash memory chips, retrieving things like documents, images and videos more quickly while using less power.

 There are several varieties of SSDs you can explore to boost a slower PC.
-Crucial offers both internal NVMe SSDs and SATA SSDs; however, you'll need to consider a variety of factors first, such as compatibility, your system requirements, and your budget.
+Crucial offers both internal NVMe SSDs and SATA SSDs.
+You'll need to consider a variety of factors such as compatibility, system requirements and budget before deciding which SSD is right for your system.

-External SSDs, such as the Crucial X8, offer all the benefits of internal SSDs without the need to swap out the drive inside your computer.
-Plus, they can be used with multiple systems and devices via an external USB cable.
+External SSDs offer many of the benefits of internal SSDs without the need to swap out the drive inside your computer.
+They can also be used with multiple systems and devices via an external USB cable.

-Use the Crucial® System Selector or System Scanner to find the right SSD to speed up your system.
+Use the Crucial Upgrade Selector or System Scanner to find the right SSD to speed up your system.

 Unlike the long-term storage of your SSD or hard drive, RAM acts as short-term storage, temporarily holding current data so that it can be quickly accessed.

-Think of it as a desktop space where you have laid out the files, notes and tools that you are using right now.
+Think of it as a desk where you have laid out the files, notes and tools that you are using right now.

-Every time you do one of the following things, you're using RAM memory:
+Every time you do one of the following things, you're using RAM:

 • Moving your mouse